Matching Algorithms for Causal Inference with Multiple Treatments: Discussion

 Many applications in public health, medicine, and social sciences involve comparing multiple treatment groups.
 Matching is a useful tool for researchers looking to make causal statements between treatment groups.
-We proposed new matching algorithms when evaluating multiple treatments, and compared their performance in terms of reducing bias between covariates' distributions in different treatment groups.
+We proposed several new matching algorithms when evaluating multiple treatments.
+We compared the performance of the newly proposed algorithms to previously proposed matching algorithms in terms of bias reduction in the covariates' distributions in different treatment groups.

-Vector matching was shown to result in the lowest covariate bias in comparison to other methods when estimating causal effects with three treatments.
-Using simulations, we examined several extensions of vector matching (VM) that use different clustering methods, distance measures, and calipers.
-When comparing three treatments, VM without replacement had the smallest bias; however, it also discarded a large portion of the units receiving the reference treatment, thus sacrificing generalizability for minor gains in bias reductions.
-Moreover, as the number of treatment groups increases, VM and its extensions based on the linear GPS had the worst performance in terms of bias reduction compared to the other methods that were examined.
+Vector matching (VM) is shown to result in the lowest covariate bias in comparison to other methods when estimating causal effects with three treatments, similar to the findings for three treatments in Lopez and Gutman (2017) \cite{lopez-15}.
+Using simulations, we examine several extensions of VM that use different clustering methods, distance measures, and calipers.
+When comparing three treatments, VM without replacement has the smallest bias; however, it also discards a large number of units receiving the reference treatment, thus sacrificing generalizability for minor gains in bias reductions.
+Moreover, as the number of treatment groups increases, VM and its extensions based on the linear GPS have the worst performance in terms of bias reduction compared to the other methods that were examined.

 KM and FM are matching algorithms that match on the Mahalanobis distance of pairs of GPS vector components, within strata created by $k$-means or fuzzy clustering of the remaining components, respectively.
-While simulations showed that FM had slightly better performance in terms of balancing covariates, the differences in performance were slight, especially when no caliper was used (KMnc and FMnc).
-The proportion of reference group units matched was generally higher when using FM, because fuzzy clustering allows for units to be assigned to multiple clusters.
-Each of these algorithms performed significantly better than VM for five or more treatments, indicating that matching on the Mahalanobis distance within clusters results in better covariate balance than using the linear GPS.
+While simulations show that FM had slightly better performance in terms of balancing covariates, the differences in performance were slight, especially when no caliper was used (KMnc and FMnc).
+The proportion of reference group units matched is generally higher when using FM, because fuzzy clustering allows for units to be assigned to multiple clusters.
+Each of these algorithms perform significantly better than VM-like algorithms for five or more treatments, indicating that matching on the Mahalanobis distance within clusters results in better covariate balance than using the linear GPS.